 Active soloist and chamber musician, Khalifa has performed extensively in Europe and in the United States.

-The Italian pianist has been a guest artist for master classes and lectures at the School of Performing Arts of Virginia Tech University, the University of Central Florida School of Music in Orlando, Pino Torinese Master Class in Italy and the E. Said Conservatory in Jerusalem.
+The Italian pianist has been a guest artist for master classes and lectures at Pino Torinese Master Classes (IT), the School of Performing Arts of Virginia Tech University, the University of Central Florida School of Music in Orlando, the E. Said Conservatory in Jerusalem.

-Francesca resulted top prize winner in the Schio International Piano Competition Alink-Argerich Foundation (Finalist and third place), the Premio Loreto Lancia International Piano Competition (Winner), the N. van Westerhout International Piano Competition (Winner
+Khalifa is a recipient of the City Artist Corps Grant 2021 and resulted top prize winner in the Schio International Piano Competition Alink-Argerich Foundation, the Premio Loreto Lancia International Piano Competition, the N. van Westerhout International Piano Competition.

-The pianist is a graduate of Conservatorio G. Cantelli in Novara and holds a Masters degree from the University of the Arts in Utrecht.
+Khalifa is a graduate of Conservatorio G. Cantelli in Novara and holds a Master degree from the University of the Arts in Utrecht.

-Further studies include chamber music with the Altenberg Trio at the Konservatorium Wien and a post graduate Degree at NYU Steinhardt.
+Further studies include chamber music with the Altenberg Trio at the Konservatorium Wien in Vienna, Austria, and an Advanced Degree in Piano Performance and Education from NYU Steinhardt.

 Her mentors are the Cuban pianist and pedagogue German Diez (1924-2014) and pianist Ena Bronstein-Barton, both former pupils of Claudio Arrau.
 Her research on German Diez is at the base of a documentary Piano Lessons, which received the official endorsement of the American Liszt Society.
 The movie premiered on 15th October 2021 at the University of Michigan during the ALS Annual Festival and has also been officially selected at the Silicon Beach Film Festival 2021 (US), and the XXXIX Turin Film Festival 2021 (IT).

 Khalifa’s first album will be released in January for Sheva Collection and will include music by Beethoven, Liszt and Diez Nieto.